christianhg/brummefar.dk/src/pages/currying-javascript.md

 ## When to add Curry 🥄

 The motivations for currying functions vary.
-One reason is the ability to pass a function *some* of its arguments at one point in time, and then pass the *rest* later.
+One reason is the ability to pass a function *some* of its arguments at one point, and then pass the *rest* later.
 This can e.g. lead to reusability by being able to preset a function.
-Another reason is the ability to write some very expressive code.
+Another reason is the ability to write expressive code.

 Consider this example of using the curried function to implement a whole new `take` function: